kirazero17/re-plants-vs-zombies/README.md

   - [x] Nintendo Switch
     * Atrocious loading times
     * Couldn't get past 'Start Adventure' on Ryujinx and yuzu, not sure if it works on real hardware
+  - [ ] Nintendo 3DS
-  * Nintendo 3DS: Not started yet, might not have enough memory for Old 3DS, might barely work on New 3DS
+    * Not started yet, might not have enough memory for Old 3DS, might barely work on New 3DS

 Original README continues below